littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Chivalry (Imperial, Militarist) - Ideals of martial valor and honorable conduct define ruling class culture. (+20% army morale, +1 military leader levels)

-Lifelong Learning (Democratic or Pacifist) - This society values public education so strongly that opportunities for learning and development are made available throughout citizens' lives. (-15% scientist recruit cost, +15% survey speed)
+Lifelong Learning (Democratic and Pacifist) - This society values public education so strongly that opportunities for learning and development are made available throughout citizens' lives. (-15% scientist recruit cost, +1 governor skill levels, +15% leader experience gain)

-Institutionalized Collectivism (Not Democratic, Materialist) - The regime operates by state control of industry and infrastructure. (-5% slave unhappiness, -5% ship upkeep)
+Institutionalized Collectivism (Not Democratic, Materialist) - The regime operates by state control of industry and infrastructure. (-5% ship and building upkeep)

-Direct Revelation (Egalitarian or Pacifist, and Spiritualist) - The religious culture of this society values insights from personal experiences of the divine. (-20% expansion effect on Tradition cost)
+Direct Revelation (Egalitarian or Pacifist, and Spiritualist) - The religious culture of this society values insights from personal experiences of the divine. (-10% expansion effect on Tradition cost)

 Royal Absolutism (Imperial, Authoritarian) - The monarch is the state, whose will is law without limit. (-25% to Governing Ethics Attraction penalty due to distance)

 Public Works (Any) - A system of public employment makes labor power available for many tasks. (-15% clear tile blocker cost, +5% habitability)

-Imperial Economy (Dictatorial/Imperial, not Xenophile) - This empire exploits its vassals ruthlessly. (+15% subject research share, +5% tributary income)
+Imperial Economy (Dictatorial/Imperial, not Xenophile) - This empire exploits its vassals ruthlessly. (+15% vassal naval capacity contribution, +7.5% tributary income)

-Colonial Fiefs (Imperial, not Militarist) - The monarch is willing to grant landholding rights to those bold enough to colonize new worlds. (+15% colony development speed, -15% expansion influence cost)
+Colonial Fiefs (Imperial, not Militarist) - The monarch is willing to grant landholding rights to those bold enough to colonize new worlds. (+15% colony development speed, -10% starbase influence cost)

 Automated Indolence (Materialist) - This society, very early on in its industrial revolution, decided to deal with questions of labor and inequality by 'letting machines do the work' as much as possible and its social structure and technical focus has adapted to match. (-5% Unrest, +10% robot output)

+Hive Mind Civics:

 Planetmind Creativity (Hive Mind) - Every planet in the Hive Mind's comprehension has its own semi-autonomous intellect to carry out its designs. (+15% edict duration, -15% edict cost)

 Caste Quickening (Hive Mind) - The Hive Mind takes special care to cultivate the talents of its drones and creatively redesigns them for its purposes. (+10% leader experience gain, -7.5% genetic modification cost)

 Builder Caste (Hive Mind) - The Hive Mind spawns a special breed of drones that are adapted for construction. (-10% building and ship construction time)

 Warrior Caste (Hive Mind) - The hive's prowess in mortal conflict is this Hive Mind's highest concern and it pours resources into cultivating a hardy cadre of fighting drones. (+1 military leader skill levels, +20% army morale)

 Royal Caste (Hive Mind) - To better expand the horizons of the hive's growth and development, the Hive Mind breeds highly intelligent drones to direct other drones in productive and creative activity. (+1 governor skill levels, -15% governor recruit cost, +5% influence)